Division for Traffic Safety and Reliability

 Interacting particle systems on a lattice

-Systems of interacting particle jumping in continuous time on a lattice are well-established in statistical physics (Spitzer, 1970; Liggett, 1985).
-The particles jump according to, upon other variables, the state of departure and arrival sites.
-They are described by Markovian processes.
 Many pedestrian and traffic models by exclusion, zero-range, random average, or misanthrope processes exist in the literature.
 They can be seen as extension in continuous time of stochastic cellular automata models.
 Some processes (e.g. the zero-range) have product-form invariant distributions, making possible analytic descriptions of the model dynamics.
-Event-based simulation allow computing trajectories in continuous time.
-In contrast to differential systeme, no discretisation scheme are required for the simulation of the models.
+In addition, event-based simulation allow efficient computing of trajectories in continuous time without discretisation scheme.
+This makes Markovian interacting particle systems a good candidate for large-scale simulation of complex geometries and traffic networks.

 I. Ba and A. Tordeux, "Comparing Macroscopic First Order Models of Regulated and Unregulated Road Traffic Intersections" in Proceeding of 30th European Safety and Reliability (ESREL) Conference, 2021.